All the Children Are Home: A Novel (Paperback)

 Eleven years after they began fostering, Dahlia and Louie consider their family complete, but when the social worker begs them to take a young girl who has been horrifically abused and neglected, they can’t say no.

 Six-year-old Agnes Juniper arrives with no knowledge of her Native American heritage or herself beyond a box of trinkets given to her by her mother and dreamlike memories of her sister.
 As the years pass and outside forces threaten to tear them apart, the children, now young adults, must find the courage and resilience to save themselves and each other.
 Heartfelt and enthralling, All the Children Are Home is a moving testament to the enduring power of love in the face of devastating loss.

-Patry Francis is the author of The Liar's Diary and the blog 100 Days of Discipline for Writers.
-Her poetry and short stories have appeared in the Tampa Review, Antioch Review, Colorado Review, Ontario Review, and American Poetry Review, among other publications.
-She is a three-time nominee for the Pushcart Prize and has twice been the recipient of the Massachusetts Cultural Council Grant.
-She lives in Massachusetts.
+Patry Francis was the author of All the Children Are Home, The Orphans of Race Point and The Liar’s Diary, as well as the blog “100 Days of Discipline for Writers.”
+Her short stories and poetry appeared in the Tampa Review, Antioch Review, Colorado Review, Ontario Review, and American Poetry Review, among other publications.
+She was a three-time nominee for the Pushcart Prize and twice the recipient of the Mass Cultural Council grant.

 "The shifting viewpoints and well-rounded characters coalesce to create a tragic and resilient image of an atypical family.
 This powerful and deeply moving story deserves a wide audience. " — Publishers Weekly (starred review)